safe-scan-ai/cancer-ai/DOCS/COMPETITIONS-V3.md

 # Safe Scan: Machine Learning Competitions for Cancer Detection

 Welcome to **Safe Scan**, a platform dedicated to organizing machine learning competitions focused on cancer detection.
 Our goal is to foster innovation in developing accurate and efficient models for cancer detection using machine learning.
-Here, you can find all the details needed to participate, submit your models, and understand the evaluation process.
+Here, you will find all the details needed to participate, submit your models, and understand the evaluation process.

 ## Table of Contents